This is a summary of key terms when you book a flight with us. It does not replace our full terms and conditions.

 If you cancel more than 24 hours after booking, we will not refund any of your fare.
 You may prefer to change your flight instead (see ‘Making changes to your booking’ above).

 If you need to cancel due to serious illness or close family bereavement, please contact our Customer Services Team as soon as you can.
-Our team will review your case and we may offer you a flight voucher towards the value of a subsequent flight (to be used within six months.
-You may be asked to provide proof of your special circumstances.
+Our team will review your case and we may offer you a flight voucher towards the value of a subsequent flight, to be used within six months.
+You may be asked to provide proof of these special circumstances.

 4. If we cancel or change your flight